AlexScheller/dark-chess/README.md

 ## Attributions/Citations/Etc.

-In several places this application makes use of snippets of code from Miguel Grinberg's "microblog" application (MIT License).
+In several places this application makes use of snippets of code from Miguel Grinberg's "microblog" application (Copyright (c) 2017 Miguel Grinberg, MIT License).
 A copy of the source can be found [here](https://github.com/miguelgrinberg/microblog).

 When usage consists of more than a line or two of code, an inline remark is